The Kodaira dimension and singularities of moduli of stable sheaves on some elliptic surfaces: Introduction

 Any sheaf $E$ in $M(c_2)$ induces a rank-two vector bundle $E_{\eta}$ with degree $0$ on the generic fiber $X_{\eta}$, where $\eta=\Spec(k(\PP^1))$.
 This can be classified into three cases (Fact \ref{fact:RestrGenericFib}): \begin{enumerate}[{Case} I] \item : $E_{\eta}$ has no sub line bundle with fiber degree $0$. \item : $E_{\eta}$ has a sub line bundle with fiber degree $0$, but $E_{\eta}$ is not decomposable. \item : $E_{\eta}$ is decomposable into line bundles with fiber degree $0$. \end{enumerate} In this classification, sheaves of Case I appear most frequently in $M(c_2)$, because Case I is an open condition by Lemma \ref{lem:I-open-property}.
-Recall that, by the deformation theory of sheaves (Fact \ref{fact:moduli-lci}), if $E$ is a singular point of $M(c_2)$ then $b=\Hom(E,E(K_X))^{\circ}\neq 0$ and
+Recall that, by the deformation theory of sheaves (Fact \ref{fact:moduli-lci}), if $E$ is a singular point of $M(c_2)$ then for $b=\dim\Hom(E,E(K_X))^{\circ}\neq 0$ and $D=\dim\Ext^1(E,E)-\dim\Hom(E,E(K_X))^{\circ}$, that is the expected dimension of $M(c_2)$, we have

 where $F_i$ is a power series starting from degree-two terms. \begin{thm}[Theorem \ref{thm:rk-geq-3ext-ver1}, Proposition \ref{prop:Ex-Sing}] Suppose that $E$ is a singular point of $M(c_2)$ and applies to Case I. If $7(d+2)/4\geq \Lambda(X)$ or $2\geq \Lambda(X)$, then the following holds: \\ (1) Let $G$ be any nonzero $\CC$-linear combination of $F_1,\cdots F_b$ at \eqref{eq:formal-moduli-intro} and we indicate $G$ as